ashaduri/gsmartcontrol/gsmartcontrol/README.txt

 Installation

-Short answer: ./configure; make; make install
+Short answer: build and install via: ./configure; make; make install

+Run gsmartcontrol-root to invoke gsmartcontrol with your desktop's su mechanism, or use the desktop menu entry.

 Long answer: read below.